sampsonqian/cs6140-ML-Project/README.md

 ## How to Run

-Each script will output evaluation metrics (MSE, R²) and display a plot of actual vs. predicted prices.
+For base model, each script will output evaluation metrics (MSE, R²) and display a plot of actual vs. predicted prices.

 ### Polynomial Linear Regression Base Model